BrazilianFootball/WorldCup2026/README.md

 - Keep source changes in `src/` and `stan_models/` separate from generated output changes when possible.
-- Use `data/world_cup_results.csv` to add known 2026 match results and let `src.simulations.update_2026` propagate changes into summaries and site files.
+- Use `data/world_cup_results.csv` to add known 2026 match results and then run `uv run python src/output/export.py --wc-results data/world_cup_results.csv` to propagate changes into summaries and site files.
 - Run formatting and checks (`make check`) before committing source changes.
 - Treat `2022Cup/` as an archive unless intentionally maintaining the legacy 2022 site or simulations.